brissaur/acoustic-blind-test/client/README.md

 # PUBLISHING ON EXPO

+use `expo publish --release-channel default` to publish to production use `expo publish --release-channel staging` to publish to staging

+Old way:
 `yarn start` should open metro bundler in your browser.
 In the left-hand side menu, press `Publish or republish project`

 # PUBLISHING ON STORES